blackflux/object-scan/test/readme/README.template.md

 needles: ['a.b', 'a.c']
 joined: false
 rtn: 'bool'
-comment: checks for any match, full scan
+comment: checks for any match, full traversal
 </example></pre>
 <pre><example>
 haystack: { a: 0 }